SmarterApp/TDS_Build/README.md

 # TDS_Build
 This repository includes scripts for cloning and building the Test Delivery System, as well as seed data referenced by the Deployment Checklist.
+Each bash script has documentation within that explains what the script does and how to use it.

 ## Building TDS Components
 There are many repositories that are needed to build the Test Delivery System and a specific order that they must be built.
 The shell scripts in this repository will help make that process simpler.
 Here are the steps: